 Once all the information has been submitted and the bond issued, all that is required is updating the information from time to time.

 To start, the Applicant needs to assemble the following information:

 a) Reputation and experience - Any documentation, including industry and credit referees, quality assurance and past projects, to establish reputation and/or experience will enhance the presentation.
 A picture is worth a thousand words, and photographs or brochures documenting where you have been and what you have done are a significant enhancement.

-d) Personal Financial Statements and Guarantees - the bond provider will also require personal financial statements of the individual owner(s).
-Additional assets outside the Applicant's business entity (whether a corporation, partnership, or sole proprietorship) will be given due consideration, as the personal guarantees of all owners and spouses will be required, at least initially, to guarantee the obligations of the contracting company.
-Personal net worth notwithstanding, the bond provider will seek to be sure its business Applicant has a financial statement considered adequate to support the cash flow and funding needs of the business in pursuing its work program.
+d) Personal Financial Statements and Guarantees - there is also the requirement of personal financial statements of the individual owner(s).
+Additional assets outside the Applicant's business entity (whether a corporation, partnership, or sole proprietorship) will be given due consideration, as the personal guarantees of all owners will be required to guarantee the obligations of the contracting company.